badlydrawnletters/emojifier-docs/safety/reporting.md

 # How to Properly Report Issues to our Team
 ---
 ### What can be reported?
 Anything that violates [Discord's Terms of Service](https://discord.com/terms) and/or [Community Guidelines](https://discord.com/guidelines) can be reported to our team.
-However if this is happening outside of our bot we are **unable** to take action on this, but Discord's Trust & Safety Team can handle this issue.
+However, if this is happening outside of our bot we are **unable** to take action on this, but Discord's Trust & Safety Team can handle this issue.
 Please report the user at [this](https://dis.gd/request) link and read [this](https://dis.gd/howtoreport) on how to report.

 !> We **cannot** take **any** action on the users account itself, this is something that Discord's Trust & Safety can handle.
 We are **only** able to remove the bots (Emojifiers) message and/or blacklist the user from using the bot.